Bharata (Ramayana)

 Bharata is regarded for his devotion towards his elder brother Rama.
 He went against his mother and refused the throne of Ayodhya while elder brother, Rama, was exiled.
-Bharata also lived a life in exile, in Nandigram, Ayodhya, till Rama, Sita and Lakshmana returned to Ayodhya.
+Bharata also lived a life in exile, in Nandigram, Ayodhya, until Rama, Sita and Lakshmana returned to Ayodhya.
 He is mostly worshipped in Kerala.

+He ruled over Gandhara and Kamboj region.

 Etymology

 The name Bharata is of Sanskrit origin.
 His name means "one to be [or being] maintained".

 Legend

 Birth and early life

 King Dasharatha of Ayodhya had three wives: Kausalya, Kaikeyi, and Sumitra.
 Bharata was born to Kaikeyi, while Rama was born to Kausalya, and Lakshmana and Shatrughna were born to Sumitra.
 In the Ramayana, he is described as an incarnation of Panchajanya.
 While Lakshmana was a loyalist of Rama, his twin, Shatrughna, was a loyalist of Bharata.